abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - we have about 4 services under kinesis
   - **Kinesis Data Streams** to capture, process and store data streams
-  - **Kinesis Data Firehost** to load data streams into AWS data stores.
+  - **Kinesis Data Firehose** to load data streams into AWS data stores.
   - **Kinesis Data Analytics** to analyze data streams with SQL or Apache Flink
   - **kinesis Video Streams** to capture, process and store video streams.